A diabetic diet is a healthy eating plan that is built around foods to help manage your blood sugar.

 Since the balance between your carbohydrate intake and insulin determines your blood glucose level, counting carb is a proven way to avoid the blood sugar level from going too high or too low.

-As name implies, carb counting counts how much carb you consume at each meal or snack to better manage your blood glucose level.
+As the name implies, carb counting counts how much carb you consume at each meal or snack to better manage your blood glucose level.

 Carb counting is a bit more complex than the plate method, but if you take diabetes medication or insulin, it may be a necessary meal planning tool.